-The shipping box will contain this Manual on a USB.
-Note that the website always contains the latest version of the manual.
+The shipping box will also contain this Manual on a CD, note that the Web Site always contains the latest version of the manual.
 The version of software that this manual supports is on the front page.

 General Safety

 Avoiding Personal Injury